-Cells and tissues grow abnormally in two means – Benign manner and Malignant manner.
+Cells and tissues grow abnormally in two ways–Benign and Malignant.
 Benign are non-cancerous, they do not affect other cells and neither spread to other areas of the body.
 But, On the contrary, malignant are cancerous they grow and spread haphazardly and even metastasize to other areas of the body.
 When your pet is prone to malignant cells they are affected with cancer.

 Benign melanomas are often found on a dog’s head, toes, or back; usually round with raised mass.
 While malignant melanomas are found on a dog’s mouth, eye, or face and they cause lymph nodes to swell.